jorgemanrubia/lazy_columns/README.md

 # lazy_columns

-`lazy_columns` is a Rails plugin that lets you specify columns to be loaded lazily in your Active Record models.
+lazy_columns is a Rails plugin that lets you specify columns to be loaded lazily in your Active Record models.

 By default, Active Records loads all the columns in each model instance.
 This plugin lets you specify columns to be excluded by default.
 It is intended for scenarios where you have large attributes and don't want to load them in every operation because of performance.

 Notice that a much better approach is moving those columns to new models, since Rails loads related models lazily by default.
-This plugin can be used as an easy workaround while you decide to do that change :).
+This plugin can be used as an easy workaround while you decide to do that change.

 ## Installation